snieda/tsl2nano/tsl2.nano.autotest/readme.md

 * your method returns the count of cached objects -> that will vary on each call
 * your method returns something dependent on current system time, memory usage or file system state

+### Todos and Ideas

+* extra check *boundary conditions* to test on minimum and maximum values
+* enhance @Expect with with annotation for boundaries
+* interpret java bean validation annotations for value boundaries

 ## Code Review